ropensci/roregistry/README.md

 __Making changes__

-Please bump the date and version at the top of the `registry.json` file whenver you make any change.
+Please bump the date and version at the top of the `registry.json` file whenever you make any change.

 __The ropensci registry__